Sound Lad Checks In On Friend

 “Simon lad, how’s the form?
 Haven’t seen ya in a while.
 Just ringing for a catch up,” ventured long time friend Martin Hurley, placing a phone call that did Casserly the world of good.

-“And here, not to be awkward or anything, but if you ever need to talk Simon, I’m here and if not me, I know plenty of other people ready to listen,” Casserly’s friend offering, concluding a good catch up.
+“And here, not to be awkward or anything, but if you ever need to talk Simon, I’m here and if not me, I know plenty of other people ready to listen,” Casserly’s friend offered, concluding a good catch up.

 Samaritans 116 123 or email [email protected]